gnolang/gno/examples/gno.land/p/demo/seqid/README.md

-# squid
+# seqid

 ```
-package squid // import "gno.land/p/demo/squid"
+package seqid // import "gno.land/p/demo/seqid"

-Package squid provides a simple way to have sequential IDs which will be ordered
+Package seqid provides a simple way to have sequential IDs which will be ordered
 correctly when inserted in an AVL tree.

 Sample usage:

-    var id squid.ID
+    var id seqid.ID
     var users avl.Tree

     func NewUser() {